• Skip to primary navigation

 Any longer and the mixture becomes very soupy and the topping becomes soft.

-What should I serve with the cobbler?
+What should I serve with blackberry peach cobbler?

 You can eat this cobbler plain or serve with a scoop of vanilla ice cream or a dollop of whipped cream.